Frequently asked questions

 No. The cell phone or mobile device number you provide will be used solely for emergency notifications.
 Your contact information will not be published or shared.

 Personal information is stored securely in WebSIS (for students) or Employee Self-Service (for faculty and staff).
-Any information provided for MIT Alert emergency notifications will be used by MIT only in the event of life safety or public health emergencies in order to reach you in the quickest way possible.
+Any information provided for MIT Alert emergency notifications will be used by MIT only in the event of an emergency that causes a threat to the life safety and health of the MIT community and requires you to take action to stay safe.

 What is the difference between "Emergency Contact" and "Emergency Notification" information?

-Emergency notification information (MIT Alert) is used to improve MIT's ability to contact the community in the event of life safety or public health emergencies on campus.
+Emergency notification information (MIT Alert) is used to contact the community in the event of an emergency that causes a threat to the life safety and health of the MIT community and requires you to take action to stay safe.
 Emergency contact information is a family member or other person you designate who would be contacted if you were involved in an accident or otherwise injured while at MIT.

 How will I be notified in an emergency?

-In the event of life safety or public health emergency on campus, you will be notified by Institute phone and email.
-If you subscribe to MIT Alert, you may also be notified by email or text message, depending on the nature of the emergency.
+In the event of an emergency that causes a threat to the life safety and health of the MIT community and requires you to take action to stay safe, you will be notified by Institute phone and email.
+If you subscribe to MIT Alert, you may also be notified by voicemail, email, text message, and social media outlets, depending on the nature of the emergency.

 How quickly can I expect to receive an emergency message after an incident occurs on campus?

-Our intent is to dispatch alerts via text message, Institute voicemail, and email within 15 minutes of a decision to declare an emergency.
+Our process enables us to disseminate emergency notification messages within minutes of learning about and confirming an emergency that is causing a threat to the life safety and health of the MIT community.
+Initial messages will be brief and only contain essential information (type of emergency, location of emergency, and actions to take to stay safe).
 We will follow up on these initial messages with up-to-date information and advisories at the MIT emergency website and when we have actionable information to send to the community.
 However, given the nature and scope of the emergency and the operational status of the Institute or the surrounding community, there may be unexpected delays in the delivery of any message that relies on outside service providers (e.g., cellular carriers) or electrical power.
-In such cases, we will attempt to deliver emergency messages and advice through non-electric channels such as written handouts, posters, campus runners, bullhorns, local phone trees, etc. We encourage you to prepare yourself in advance for a campus emergency.
+We encourage you to prepare yourself in advance for a campus emergency and solidify communications within your DLC and/or residence as well.

 What should I do if I get an alert?

-Please follow any instructions provided in the MIT Alert as well as those provided by MIT emergency personnel (floor leaders, building coordinators, MIT police, etc.).
-Further details will be posted on MIT's emergency website and on the emergency phone line, 617-253-SNOW (3-7669).
+Please follow any instructions provided in the MIT Alert as well as those provided by MIT emergency personnel (MIT Police, Cambridge Police/Fire, floor leaders, building coordinators, etc.) Further details will be posted on MIT's emergency website.

 Who is responsible for sending alerts?

-Will I be contacted by MIT Alert in case of bad weather or if classes are cancelled?
+Will I be contacted by MIT Alert in the case of snow closings or cancellations?

-Not always.
-Weather-related closings are not necessarily classified as life safety emergencies.
-They are announced on the MIT home page and MIT's SNOW line, 617-253-SNOW (7669).
-However, if the bad weather is so severe that it would create a life safety emergency such as a tornado or hurricane, then MIT Alert would be deployed.
+No. Snow-related closings are not classified as life safety emergencies.
+They are announced on the MIT home page and on MIT's SNOW line, 617-253-SNOW (7669).
+The emergency information website, emergency.mit.net, may contain information about snow closings as well.

 A colleague or classmate received a text message from MIT Alert, but I did not.
 Why?